udacity/create-your-own-adventure/english/stopbernie/stopbernie.md

 Nothing is free.
 [Even the middle class will pay more under Bernie Sanders](http://goo.gl/uZIN0d)

+Did you know Bernie Sanders has even flirted with a [maximum income](http://www.bloomberg.com/politics/articles/2015-11-18/bernie-sanders-flirted-with-100-percent-marginal-tax-on-the-rich-maximum-wage)?

 Go [back to menu](../marshmallow.md)

 Instead of going back you wonder...
 Can the truth and validity about a tax plan